-Father and Sicilian Limes.
-Her film roles include City Island, Ghost Dog, Two Family own casting company Compassionate Casting for over ten years.
+RACHEL BAILIT is an actress, journalist, and teacher.
+Rachel has owned and operated her own casting company Compassionate Casting for over ten years.
 She cast television pilots, films, music videos and many commercials.
 Rachel's acting credits include Paramount's Festival In Cannes directed by Henry Jaglom.
 She played alongside Jim Carrey in Ron Howard's The Grinch Who Stole Christmas.
 Rachel has appeared in many television shows including The Conan O'Brien Show, Desperate Housewives, Jon Benjamin Has a Van, Tim and Eric's Awesome Show, NYPD Blue and the recurring role of Marissa in General Hospital.